berberman/arch-hs/README.md

 ❯ arch-hs -f inline-c:gsl-example:true termonad
 ```

-Using `-f` can pass flags, which may affect the results of solving.
+Using `-f` can pass flags, which may affect the results of rsolving.

 ### AUR Searching
 ```